nandatheguntupalli/operative/README.md

 - 🌐 **Navigate your webapp** using BrowserUse (2x faster with operative backend)
 - 📊 **Capture network traffic** - all requests/responses at your fingertips
 - 🚨 **Collect console errors** - nothing escapes detection
-- 🤖 **Autonomous debugging** - the Cursor agent calls the web QA agent mcp server to test if the code it wrote works as epected end-to-end.
+- 🤖 **Autonomous debugging** - the Cursor agent calls the web QA agent mcp server to test if the code it wrote works as expected end-to-end.

 ## 🏁 Quick Start (macOS/Linux/Windows)